 - abnormal sleep patterns

-If you exhibit any of these signs following a car accident, you may have a concussion; and you should seek medical attention immediately.
+If you exhibit any of these signs following a car accident, you may have a concussion.
+You should seek medical attention immediately.

 Chest injuries are common in vehicle accidents.
-These injuries typically take the form of contusions or bruises, but can be more severe, such as broken ribs or internal injuries.
-Drivers often experience chest injuries because of their position behind the steering wheel, which allows very little freedom of movement before the chest collides with the steering wheel.
-If a person’s body is thrown forward in a collision, even though it might not impact the steering wheel or dashboard, the chest area will still experience a high level of force against the shoulder harness or seat belt, which can cause severe bruising.
+These injuries typically take the form of contusions or bruises.
+However, chest injuries can be more severe, such as broken ribs or internal injuries.
+Drivers experience chest injuries because they are behind the steering wheel.
+A driver has little freedom of movement.
+A driver’s chest often collides with the steering wheel.
+Also, a high level of force against the shoulder harness or seat belt can cause severe bruising.

 Arm and Leg Injuries

 The same forces that unexpectedly throw a person’s head about in car collisions act similarly on arms and legs.
 If your car suffers a side impact, your arms and legs might be thrown hard against the door.
 While positioned as a passenger in a car, your legs typically have very little room for movement.
 Car accidents often cause an occupant’s knees to hit the dashboard or seats in front of them.
 Depending on the nature of the collision, injuries to your arms and legs might be mere bruises or scrapes, but sprains and even breaks can occur.